tahowallet/extension/rfb/rfb-3-multinetwork-dapp-connections.md

 When connecting to a dApp the chainID needs to be set on the window-provider.
 The default network should be used for this.

 When permission is granted the default address and chain should be used if given permission.
-If not, then the first the was granted.
+If not, then the first was granted.

 ❗️The user can change networks e.g. on uniswap before granting permission but there is no way for us to know what it is and the dApp follows what the wallet sets on window-provider.
 So we can use the default value as active connection when permission is granted.